Things to know about Apple’s Crash Detection feature:

 - To turn off Crash Detection for Apple Watch: Watch app → Emergency SOS → toggle off Call After Serious Crash.

 The latest generations of Apple Watches and iPhones are here, and so are their new features.
-While we will be discussing all the features introduced with the latest Apple Watch variants (Ultra, SE 2022, Series 8) and iPhone 14 series, let’s take a look at one particular feature which blew my mind: Crash Detection support for Apple Watch and iPhone.
+While we will be discussing all the features introduced with the latest Apple Watch variants (Ultra, SE 2022, Series 8) and iPhone 14 series, let’s look at one particular feature that blew my mind: Crash Detection support for Apple Watch and iPhone.

 So what is this feature?
 Is it available for your device?
 And most importantly, how can you use Crash Detection on your Apple Watch and iPhone?
 Let’s find out right now!